 - Taste the frosting, and add more sugar if desired.
 Remember that it will be combined with a cookie and fruit, so it doesn’t have to be super-sweet on its own.
 Frosting can be made in advance and stored in the refrigerator for up to a week.

 - Spread the frosting in a thin, even layer over the surface of the cookie, leaving a small margin around the edges.
 Layer the fresh fruit over the frosting in the pattern of your choosing—don’t’ be afraid to play with colors and shapes!

 - Cut the pizza into slices and enjoy!
 Store extras in an airtight container in the refrigerator.
-This Easter Egg Fruit Pizza is best enjoyed the day it is made.
+This Easter Egg Fruit Pizza is best within a day of assembly.

 Our recipes are developed using weight measurements, and we highly recommend using a kitchen scale for baking whenever possible.
 However, if you prefer to use cups, volume measurements are provided as well.
 PLEASE NOTE: the adage “8 oz = 1 cup” is NOT true when speaking about weight, so don’t be concerned if the measurements don’t fit this formula.

 Want to learn more about baking measurements and conversion?